ghik/opinionated-scala/Generics-and-type-members.md

   def withName(newName: String): Person = new Person(newName)
 }
 ```

+The `>: this.type` lower bound serves the same purpose as `this: Self =>` self-type annotation from type parameter based solution.
+Note that lower bound must be specified before upper bound.

 This solves the problem in pretty much the same way the type parameter did, but relieves us from polluting definition of `HasName` with unnecessary generic crust.
 We don't have to rewrite all usages of `HasName` to introduce a generic or wildcard.